MatthieuMichon/aoc-rtl/25/4/README.md

 ## Input Decoding

-Each ASCII byte is remapped as a single bit encoding the presence of a TPR in the corresponding array cell.
+Each ASCII byte is remapped as a single bit encoding the presence of a ROP in the corresponding array cell.

 In addition, a `last` signal is provided indicating the last cell of a row.